Back up and recover an Oracle Database on an Azure Linux VM using Azure Backup

 Connect to the VM

 1. To create a Secure Shell (SSH) session with the VM, use the following command.
-Replace the IP address and the host name combination with the <publicIpAddress> value for your VM.
+Replace <publicIpAddress> with the public address value for your VM.

 ssh azureuser@<publicIpAddress>